Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

     }
     ```

--   To retrieve places specified as a structured address, use an instance of the [Tizen.Maps.PlaceAddress](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.PlaceAddress.html) object for the `CreateGeocodeRequest()` method of the `Tizen.Maps.MapService` object:
+-   To retrieve places specified as a structured address, use an instance of the [Tizen.Maps.PlaceAddress](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.PlaceAddress.html) object for the `CreateGeocodeRequest()` method of the `Tizen.Maps.MapService` object:

-    ```
+    ```csharp
     try
     {
         var address = new PlaceAddress